0x1iii1ii/PPPwn-Luckfox/README.md

 - Using SSH: connect Luckfox to the internet via LAN cable, find its IP on your router and log in via SSH on PuTTY

-- Using Serial: you need to have a serial-usb-converter module and connect it to Luckfox like this
+- Using Serial(UART): you need to have a serial-usb-converter module and connect it to Luckfox like this

 serial-usb-converter  | Luckfox
 ------------- | -------------
 RX ->  | TX
 TX ->  | RX
+GND -> | GND

 Open PuTTY click on serial, set `COM7` base on your serial-usb-converter and set baudrate to `115200`, then click open.